-- Review NTIA provided Environmental Assessment Guidance for BTOP Recipients at http://www2.ntia.doc.gov/compliance#environmental for completion of the Final EA. - Gather and submit project-level information to NTIA and resource agencies. - Initiate ESA Section 7 consultation with FWS. - Conduct studies required by a consulting resource agency (e.g. SHPO, FWS, ACOE, etc..). - Provide information directly to a SHPO or THPO, if requested by DOC. - Recipients should work directly with SHPOs after NTIA initiates consultation. - Recipients can work with Tribes/THPOs after NTIA initiates consultation and the THPO/Tribes agree to work directly with the recipients. - Obtain required permits, authorizations, and letters from appropriate governmental authorities. - Complete all required environmental and historic preservation compliance activities no later than six months after award date in order to meet EA completion schedule.
+- Review NTIA provided Environmental Assessment Guidance for BTOP Recipients at http://www2.ntia.doc.gov/compliance#environmental for completion of the Final EA. - Gather and submit project-level information to NTIA and resource agencies. - Follow up with SHPO and FWS District staff after NTIA initiates consultation to provide any additional information required by the agencies. - Conduct studies required by a consulting resource agency (e.g. SHPO, FWS, Army Corps of Engineers (ACOE), etc..) and complete any mitigation activities required for approvals. - Provide information directly to a THPO or tribe, if requested by NTIA. - Recipients can work with Tribes/THPOs after NTIA initiates consultation and the THPO/Tribes agree to work directly with the recipients. - Obtain required permits, authorizations, and letters from appropriate governmental authorities. - Complete NHPA Section 106 and ESA Section 7 consultations no later than six months after award date in order to meet EA completion schedule.